-For each product three possible end of life waste streams are available: recycling, incineration and landfill.
-The statistics for each of these end of life streams is sourced from the EPA Report 2015 (EPA, 2015) (annex 3) for all materials except for aluminum.
-Table 9 summarizes these statistics.
-Collection rates refer to values provided as collected for recycling.
-Losses due to sorting are not considered, yields refer to the efficiency of the recycling plant to convert a given post-consumer material into secondary materials and reflect data in the corresponding recycling dataset of the GaBi databases.
-These losses are most likely to affect materials, whose sorting efficiencies are lower, such as plastics and beverage cartons, thereby disadvantaging aluminum and glass, which are easier to sort.
-Transport distances to End of Life processing facilities are neglected, as these are expected to be within 100 km radius of the disposal site by the end consumer.
+For each product three possible end of life waste streams are available; recycling, incineration and landfill.
+The statistics for each of these recycling streams is sourced from CEMPRE (Cempre, 2018) (annex 3).
+The recycling yields reflect data from the GaBi databases.
+The table below summarizes this information.
+Transport distances to End of Life processing facilities are neglected, as these are expected to be within 100km radius of the disposal site by the end consumer.